caleb531/youversion-suggest-alfred/README.md

 - Choosing a result while pressing `ctrl` will open a Google search for the Bible reference.

-- Pressing `shift` while a result is selected will preview the contents of the Bible reference without leaving the search results (new in v6.1.0)
+- Choosing a result while pressing `shift` will preview the contents of the Bible reference; hitting the Escape key will return you to the results

+- Choosing a result while pressing `option` will copy the URL of the Bible reference to the clipboard

 - Pressing `command-c` while a result is selected will copy to the clipboard the full Bible reference identifier, such as *1 Corinthians 13:4-7 (ESV)*